Vrixyz/backpack/tech_notes.md

 ## Auth

-- (wip) dropped authentication by id for only oauth.
+- dropped authentication by id for only oauth.
+- relax rules of BiscuitInfo to allow adding multiple facts for a given data structure
+- use TryFrom rather that BiscuitFact

 ## Data "renames"